 by the American Academy of Matrimonial Lawyers in their survey say that

 they have dealt with cohabiting couple issues after break-ups.
-If you

-are worried about the future of your possessions in lieu of a break-up,
+If you are worried about the future of your possessions in lieu of a break-up,

-contact a family lawyer and draw up a cohabitation agreement right now!
+family lawyer and draw up a cohabitation agreement right now!